Tarang2005/S.I.C.R.O-ML-Informed-Cloud-Resource-Optimization-Platform/README.md

-# S.I.C.R.O – Self‑Healing Intelligent Cloud Resource Optimizer
+# S.I.C.R.O – ML-Informed Cloud Resource Optimization Platform

 ## Overview

-**S.I.C.R.O (Self‑Healing Intelligent Cloud Resource Optimizer)** is a production‑grade simulation of an **AI‑driven autoscaling system**.
-It demonstrates how machine‑learning‑based anomaly detection can influence **cloud infrastructure scaling decisions**, and how those decisions map cleanly to **modern DevOps and Kubernetes primitives**.
+**S.I.C.R.O – ML-Informed Cloud Resource Optimization Platform** is a production-grade **simulation of an intelligent autoscaling control system**.
+It demonstrates how machine-learning-based anomaly detection can inform cloud infrastructure scaling decisions, and how those decisions map cleanly to **modern DevOps and Kubernetes primitives**.

+The project is intentionally designed to go **beyond a toy ML model** and instead showcase **system design, MLOps thinking, and cloud-native architecture** — the exact skills expected for Cloud / DevOps / SRE / Platform Engineering internships.

 The project is intentionally designed to go **beyond a toy ML model** and instead showcase **system design, MLOps thinking, and cloud‑native architecture** — the exact skills expected for Cloud / DevOps / SRE / Platform Engineering internships.